scalapb/ScalaPB/docs/src/main/markdown/faq.md

   generateProtoTasks {
     all().each { task ->
       task.builtins {
-          // if you don't want jave to be generated. remove java
+          // if you don't want java code to be generated. remove java
       }
       task.plugins {